Ticket Scams and Fake Tickets

 , sporting event

 show is coming to town and you missed out buying tickets or you couldn't buy the perfect seats when they went on sale.
-It's amazing how most ticket buyers think the only way to get verified tickets to an event is through the Box Office, Ticketmaster or Live Nation.
+It's amazing how most ticket buyers think the only way to get tickets to an event is through the Box Office, Ticketmaster or Live Nation.
 However, some empty-handed Ticket Buyers will search for tickets on eBay, Craigslist and many other secondary ticket websites.
-Some Ticket Buyers are afraid to purchase tickets from those websites because they believe there is no accountability or bylaws in place protecting them from scammers.
+Some Ticket Buyers are afraid to purchase tickets from those websites because they believe there is no accountability or bylaws in place protecting them from ticket scammers.

 wants to help take some of the mystery out of buying event tickets and help Ticket Buyers understand safe buying practices and ticket terminologies.

 KNOW WHO YOU ARE BUYING TICKETS FROM:

 This is the number one rule no matter what tickets you're buying.
 When it comes to buying tickets online or in person, don't just look for the cheapest prices.
 Research the Ticket Seller's full name on Google